CRM definition – customer relationship management

 Strategies – also part of the CRM definition

-The management and the internal CRM team develop the strategic guidelines and objectives based on customer and market requirements.
+With the CRM strategy, the management and the internal CRM team develop the targets and objectives based on customer and market requirements.

 - Uncovering and exploiting market potential (turnover/costs)